MdRifat-Hossen/B.sc-Engg.-in-Information-and-Communication-Engineering/README.md

 This curriculum is for students pursuing a degree in Information and Communication Engineering.
 Contributions to this repository include syllabus updates, lab manuals, assignments, and related educational content.

 ### License
-This repository is licensed under the MIT License.
+This repository is licensed under the <a href="https://github.com/MdRifat-Hossen/B.sc-Engg.-in-Information-and-Communication-Engineering-/blob/main/LICENSE">  MIT </a>License.
 See the LICENSE file for more information.